SPRAY TODAY… EAT TOMORROW

-In an ideal world these mixes should be alternated on a fortnightly basis.
-Otherwise use MIX A every 10 to 14 days, If it is necessary to apply fungicide weekly (in highly infectious periods) then only add Biotrissol into every alternate cocktail.
+- If it is necessary to apply fungicide weekly (in highly infectious periods) then only add Biotrissol into every alternate mix.

-If it rains soon after spraying, or if you pick up signs of insect or disease activity, you should shorten the spray interval to weekly.
+- If it rains soon after spraying, or if you pick up signs of insect or disease activity, shorten the spray interval to weekly.

-PYROL 75 – 100 mℓ / 5 ℓ water High insect infestation (broad spectrum)
+- Neudosan (at 20 ml /1ℓ water) – High insect infestation (broad spectrum)

-NEUDOSAN 75 – 100 mℓ / 5 ℓ water Signs of soft bodied insect activity
+- Pyrol (at 20 ml /1ℓ water) – Signs of soft bodied insect activity

 Bioneem and Neudosan are soft on beneficial insects.
 Pyrol is a broad-spectrum contact insecticide with low residual actions.
 Pyrol would be used in a crisis management situation as a spot spray where problems exist.